angular/angular/packages/core/src/render3/I18n_ICU.md

 </div>
 ```

+// TODO: add example of what the generated template will look like.

-The ICU comment node is inserted at index 1, inside of the div (index 0).
-Then the dynamic nodes for
+If the ICU comment node is inserted at index 1, inside of the div (index 0).
-the ICU are created: the first child `span` is linked to the ICU comment with the property `child`
+Then the dynamic nodes for the ICU are created:
+- the first child `span` is linked to the ICU comment with the property `child`
-and the `i` node is linked to `span` with the property `next`.
+- and the `i` node is linked to `span` with the property `next`.
 ```
 DIV (0) | span (dynamic) --> i (dynamic) | ICU comment (1)
             ^                                  |
             |__________________________________|
 ```

-The nodes can be inserted or removed with the method `addRemoveCaseFromICU` that uses the function
+The nodes can be inserted or removed with the method `addRemoveCaseFromICU` that uses the function `walkTNodeTree`.
-`walkTNodeTree`.
-It inserts the dynamic nodes just before the ICU comment node and it removes them
-by following the pointers (child --> next, next, ...).
+It inserts the dynamic nodes just before the ICU comment node and it removes them by following the pointers (child --> next, next, ...).

 ##### Update
+// TODO: rewrite in passive voice.

 As explained above, an ICU expression is fully dynamic and can change during the update phase if the
 main binding changes.
 It uses 2 functions during update: `icuBindingX` (with X being a number
 between 1 and 8) and `icuBindingApply`.